Why Kenya Safari Holidays are truly unique...

-It is said that the concept of the safari experience started life in Kenya.
+It is said that the concept of the safari holiday experience started life in Kenya.
 The word ‘safari’ itself even stems from local Swahili dialect for ‘journey’.
-However, in Kenya this is no ordinary journey, and here wildlife roams the grassy open plains in front of majestic snow-capped mountains, savage nature contrasts with absolute luxury and adventure combines all too well with a relaxing stay at the beach.
-It is a cocktail of diverse and scenic beauty, indigenous wildlife, pristine coastline, unique culture and value for money that has seen Kenya flourish spectacularly to justify its position as one of the best-known safari destinations in the world.
+However Kenya safari holidays are no ordinary journey, here wildlife roams the grassy open plains in front of majestic snow-capped mountains, savage nature contrasts with absolute luxury and adventure combines all too well with a relaxing stay at the beach.
+It is a cocktail of diverse and scenic beauty, indigenous wildlife, pristine coastline, unique culture and value for money that has seen Kenya flourish spectacularly to justify its position as one of the best-known safari holiday destinations in the world.

 Located in the heartland of the Masai in southwest Kenya the Masai Mara National Park, covering over 1,000 square miles, is undoubtedly one of the world’s greatest and most infamous reserves, offering great concentration of wild game.
 Opportunities for first-timers to Africa to view the ‘Big Five’ and the big cats remain some of the best on the African continent.
 The park is also centre stage for one of the world’s greatest animal spectacles, the Great Migration, where herds of in excess of 1.5 million wildebeest, zebra, buffalo, gazelle and more begin their epic journey from the Serengeti plains to the lush grasslands of the Mara, under the watchful eye of hungry predators, from crocodiles to lions.
 This is a sight to behold for any safari-goer, seasoned or not, as these wild animals sprawl the plains and cross dangerous rivers on their 500km round trip between the Southern Serengeti and north edge of the Masai Mara.

-The tribal culture of the Maasai is another highlight of a visit to Kenya.
+The tribal culture of the Maasai is another highlight of a Kenya safari.
 Mainly situated in the southwest of the country, the Maasai are characterised by their distinctive red robe costume, jewellery and beading.
 Their traditional life as nomadic cattle herders, who shun the modern world and live a much more primal existence, is a fascinating insight to any inquisitive traveller.